 HOUSTON, May 7, 2001 – Mayor Lee P. Brown has nominated Acting Fire Chief Chris Connealy to serve as the Fire Chief for the Houston Fire Department (HFD).
 Connealy has been Acting Fire Chief since Oct.
 13, 2000, and will assume responsibilities as Fire Chief pending City Council approval.

 After conducting a nationwide search to find the most qualified candidates, a screening committee comprised of five prominent community members recommended several candidates to Mayor Brown.
-Jeffrey Skilling, president and chief operating officer of Enron Corporation, chaired the committee.
+Jeffrey Skilling, president and chief executive officer of Enron Corp., chaired the committee.
 After careful consideration, Mayor Brown selected Connealy as the most qualified to lead HFD.

 “Connealy is a 20-year veteran of the Fire Department.
 He has brought a fresh approach to addressing the challenges facing our Fire Department, and Houston has benefited from his hands-on leadership,” said Mayor Brown.
 “During his time as Acting Fire Chief, the Fire Department was accredited by the Commission on Fire Accreditation International, making it the world’s largest fire department to be accredited.”